My name is Borbay. I’m an artist. This is my story.

 Our journey to Victor caught the attention of Vice media’s Tonic…

-My second show in Jackson will go down this Saturday night!
+My second show in Jackson was a smash!

 The story continues…